 In Moab, we picked a spot along the Colorado River and set up shop.

-I packed up stuff for sandwiches, fruit and usually a beer or two for the passenger!
+I packed up the ROVR for sandwiches, fruit and usually a beer or two for the passenger!
 Anyone who knows me knows I love a cheese board, so sometimes that’s what I’ll stuff into the cooler and just graze while soaking in the view.

 From Denver I’ve got a couple of favorite trunk picnic locations: the first is in Boulder and I drive up Baseline road until I find a view I love (usually out of cell phone service.)
 Another is a bit longer but it’s totally worth the trip, Lake Estes in Estes Park!